Hedge Funds and Funds of Hedge Funds

 Hedge funds are not mutual funds and, as such, are not subject to the many regulations that apply to mutual funds for the protection of investors, including regulations:

-It is very important to investigate any hedge fund that you might be interested in, for there is a great deal of fraud because of the lack of legal control and transparency.
-Some hedge funds have used Ponzi schemes, whereby early investors were paid with money invested by later investors to increase the number of investors and the money invested, but that was later stolen.
-Or false account statements may be issued to investors in the hopes of getting the investment and then stealing it.
+It is very important to investigate any hedge fund that you might be interested in, for there is a great deal of fraud because legal controls and transparency are lacking.
+Some hedge funds have used Ponzi schemes, whereby early investors were paid with money invested by later investors to increase the number of investors and the money invested, but later, the money was stolen.
+Or false account statements may be issued to attract investors, to steal their money.

 To prevent fraud: